esciara/poc-docker-compose-atlassian/README.md

 $ git clone https://github.com/esciara/poc-docker-compose-atlassian
 ```

 #####2.
-Edit the `config/atlassian-default.env` environment file to your liking and source it:
+Edit the `config/atlassian-default.sh` environment file to your liking and source it:

 ```
-$ source config/atlassian-default.env
+$ source config/atlassian-default.sh
 ```

 #####3.
-If you are on a development host machine, set the `DNS` according to the confluence and jira domains
+If you are on a development host machine, set the `DNS` according to the confluence and jira domains declared in `config/atlassian-default.sh`:
-declared in `config/atlassian-default.env`:

 ```
 $ vim /etc/hosts
-    # you might want to replace `127.0.0.1` with IP of host that `docker-compose` command run on it.
+    # you might want to replace `127.0.0.1` with IP of the host on which the `docker-compose` command is run.
     127.0.0.1 confluence.example.com www.confluence.example.com
     127.0.0.1 jira.example.com       www.jira.example.com
 ```